The Importance of Civility in Trying Times

 In even the most ordinary of circumstances – at home, at work, in traffic, at the supermarket – a little civility can go a long way.

-Yasmin Carter Ph.D. is an Assistant Professor of Translational Anatomy at the University of Massachusetts Medical School- she is also the Chair of the UMASSMed Civility Committee.
+Yasmin Carter Ph.D. is an Assistant Professor of Translational Anatomy at the University of Massachusetts Medical School.
+She is a former Chair of the UMASSMed Civility Committee.